sabrinamerkin/sabrinamerkin.github.io/_posts/2024-09-02-Sales Forecasting.md

 With a p-value of 0.2838, we fail to reject the null hypothesis and assume there is no significant autocorrelation in the residuals.

-Now that we've manually selected an ARIMA model, let's see how it compares to the model that R's auto.arima function identifies as the best fit.
-This function automatically selects ARIMA parameters from the original time series as we did.
+Now that we've selected an ARIMA model, let's see how it compares to the model that R's auto.arima function identifies as the best fit.
+This function automatically fits ARIMA parameters on the original time series.

 ```r
 # Check if proposed model matches auto.arima() function